-Important Note: You are subject to the degree requirements in effect at the time of your enrollment or program/degree transfer (program transfer refers to change from one school to another; degree transfer refers to changing degrees within the same school).
+You are subject to the degree requirements in effect at the time of your enrollment or program/degree transfer (program transfer refers to change from one school to another; degree transfer refers to changing degrees within the same school).

 The faculty reserves the right to make changes in curricular requirements as necessary to reflect current professional practice.
 Changes may affect both enrolled and prospective students.
 It is your responsibility to keep informed of such changes.
 We make every effort to inform you of changes as they occur.
 Current information about degree requirements is posted on our website.
-Information about changes to degree requirements is also made available on our website.

 - 1. Use theories of leadership and organizational behavior to define and implement management practices in health care settings. - 2.
 Apply principles of budgeting and finance to effectively plan and manage resources within a health care organization. - 3.
-Use knowledge of health and illness, health care systems, and health care consumers to guide decision making and promote quality within health care environments. - 4.
-Implement the manager role using a legal and ethical framework
+Use knowledge of health and illness, health care systems, and health care consumers to guide decision making and promote quality within health care environments.

-- 5. Incorporate multiple strategies of communication to establish collaborative relationships with members of the leadership team and other stakeholders. - 6.
+- 4. Implement the manager role using a legal and ethical framework - 5.
+Incorporate multiple strategies of communication to establish collaborative relationships with members of the leadership team and other stakeholders. - 6.
 Use evidence-based practice to guide human resource, clinical and administrative decisions. - 7.
 Manage a diverse workforce in providing health care for an increasingly heterogeneous population. - 8.
 Demonstrate a commitment to lifelong learning in pursuit of excellence in managing and leading within the health care environment.